 Welcome to Careers Education, Information, Advice and Guidance (CEIAG) at Mortimer Community College.

-Mrs L.Jobling and Mrs J.Melia are the school’s Careers Leaders with the clear remit to support students throughout the school in developing and achieving their career goals.
+Mrs J.Melia is the school’s Careers Leaders with the clear remit to support students throughout the school in developing and achieving their career goals.

 Our schools goal is to raise aspirations of all of our students and give them impartial careers advice, information and guidance that will allow them to make informed decisions about their future.